Best practice in critical sectors – assessing the real risks and countering the harms

 Who should attend?

-Policy makers, the police, academics, and public sector individuals with an interest in cyber security.
+Policy makers, the police, academics, public sector officials and professionals working within Critical National Infrastructure.
 Also private sector companies working within the cyber security industry and wishing to share their expertise with those who create cyber security policy.